FREQUENTLY ASKED QUESTIONS

 8. I took some college courses in my country.
 Can I transfer that credit to Cerritos College?

-In order to have international college credits transferred to Cerritos College, you must first request your college or university in your country to submit an English-language version of your transcript to a foreign credentials evaluation service (the International Student Center has information on such services).
-After receiving a report from the evaluation service, you must submit your official sealed evaluation to the International Student Counselor.
+In order to have international college credits transferred to Cerritos College, you must first request your college or university in your country to submit an English-language version of your international transcript to a foreign credentials evaluation service (the Office of International Student Services has information on such services).
+After receiving a report from the evaluation service, you must submit your official sealed evaluation to the International Academic Counselor.
 It will be processed in Admissions and Records.
 It will take at least one semester for that credit to appear on your transcript, so please submit this request during your first or second semester at Cerritos if you want some credit to be applied toward your degree.
 If you plan to transfer to a four-year institution, you will have to request that institution to evaluate your international college credit.
 Even though Cerritos accepts your international credit, another institution might not.

 9. Can I get college credit without actually taking a class?